 We may also recommend other lifestyle changes that accommodate a low-stress life, such as joining a support group, avoiding caffeine, alcohol and smoking, practicing stress management techniques and being physically active.

-If you or a loved one is struggling with panic disorder, reach out to La Ventana for help.
+If you or a loved one is struggling with panic disorder, reach out to our Thousand Oaks panic attack treatment center for help.
 We have a comprehensive treatment program that addresses panic attacks, how to cope with negative thoughts and feelings and how to avoid living in fear of another attack.